-Through group member COR Cooling, we are also the only national service provider and manufacturer of industrial cooling and heat transfer equipment.
-COR works closely with some of the world's largest companies in the mining, marine, transport and associated industries.
+Group member COR Cooling, a national service provider and manufacturer of industrial cooling and heat exchange equipment, works closely with some of the world's largest companies in the mining, marine, transport and associated industries.

-The group's manufacturing processes adhere to strict quality standards and are conducted using the latest in techniques and technology.
+The Group's manufacturing processes adhere to strict quality standards and are conducted using the latest in techniques and technology.
 Products are customised to our customers' specific applications to maximise machinery efficiency.